yoann-dufresne/SLIM/README.md

 For more details on the app, you can refer to the [wiki pages](https://github.com/yoann-dufresne/SLIM/wiki)

-# Install and deploy the web app
+# Install, deploy and manage the web app

 First of all, docker needs to be installed on the machine.
 You can find instructions here :
 * [docker for Debian](https://docs.docker.com/install/linux/docker-ce/debian/)